Kelly Comras, FASLA

-Kelly Comras, ASLA, RLA, is a licensed landscape architect and a member of the State Bar of California.
+Kelly Comras, FASLA, RLA, is a licensed landscape architect and a member of the State Bar of California.

 Comras was the first staff landscape architect for the National Park Service in the Santa Monica Mountains National Recreation Area.
 While there, she developed an intense interest in park design and public land use that has continued to influence her work; she taught park planning and design at UCLA, receiving multiple awards for her project-based courses, and won a national ASLA award for her landscape design for Franklin Canyon.
 Comras opened her private practice, Kelly Comras Landscape Architecture, in 1986.